Congreer/congreer/contributing.md

 # Contributing Our Project

-To contribute our project, please read the rules and the import sections (will marked as *).
-If you are planning to make major pull requests please read this document.
+This file is for contributing our project.
+This part contains the basic rules of creating pull requests.

-We are making this file so you can:
+## Please be nice to other pepole

-- Easily
+This very simple rule is really important.
+If you don't be nice to other pepoles your pull requests are never going to merge.
+These are the banned words:
-- Straight
+- Anything about racism.
-- Efficiently
+- Do not use swear words.

-Create pull requests.
+##

 # Create Pull Request